 The Results

-Moving my data to Switzerland felt like a performance trade-off at first, but with these two tweaks, the blog feels faster than ever.
+Moving my data to Switzerland felt like a performance trade-off at first.
+With these two changes, the blog loads faster than it ever did when everything was on a US VPS: